SWOT analysis was a method that Stanford developed during the 70s. It is often employed to aid in the area of strategic planning.

-- The analysis provides an image of the aspects that will affect whether the project, business or initiative, project, or an individual can achieve an end goal.
+- The analysis provides an image of the aspects that will affect whether the project, business or initiative, project, or individual can achieve an end goal.

 - Through the involvement of experienced cross-disciplinary team members, SWOT analysis can stimulate various approaches and perspectives.